gregorypothier/gregorypothier/content/post/writing-technical-content/index.md

 image:
   placement: 2
   caption: 'Image credit: [**John Moeses Bauan**](https://unsplash.com/photos/OGZtQF8iC0g)'
+draft: true
 ---

-Hugo Blox Builder is designed to give technical content creators a seamless experience.
+Wowchemy is designed to give technical content creators a seamless experience.
 You can focus on the content and Wowchemy handles the rest.

 **Highlight your code snippets, take notes on math classes, and draw diagrams from textual representation.**